SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture8_B+Tree_indexes.md

    1. Pointers

-      Store a pointer to the key instead of the key itself, you don't want to do this in a disk system as everytime you access a node, you have to access the address pointed by that pointer, which is a random access.
+      Store a pointer to the key instead of the key itself, you don't want to do this in a disk system as every time you access a node, you have to access the address pointed by that pointer, which is a random access.

       You only want this in a memory system.